facebook-tag

 Your credit score can change

 It’s also important to be aware that your credit score can change.
 ‘Bear in mind you might have a good credit score that goes up every month because you have made loan payments on time, but you might have arrears on a card from one or two years ago,’ says Monica.
-‘Also if you have paid off a credit card in full at the end of the month, the system will still show a balance as they take about six weeks to update.’
+‘Also, if you have paid off a credit card in full at the end of the month, the system will still show a balance as they take about six weeks to update.’

 Get your paperwork organised

-So if your credit score can change, and a lender will carry out their own checks in any case, the best thing you can do is make sure you have all of the relevant paperwork needed for applying for a mortgage.
-Pull together your payslips as evidence of your income for the last three months, make sure you have up to date information on all loans and credit commitments, however small, and have three months’ worth of bank statements to hand (paper copies or PDF files are fine).
-Make sure you have your current passport and driving licence with your up to date address on so that your identify can be verified.
-The more organised you are, the easier it will be for your broker or lender to progress your application.
-You will also need a copy of your P60 form from the past two years and proof of address on a recent utility bill.
+So, if your credit score can change, and a lender will conduct their own checks in any case, the best thing you can do is ensure you have all the relevant paperwork needed for applying for a mortgage.
+Pull together your payslips as evidence of your income for the last three months, make sure you have up-to-date information on all loans and credit commitments, however small, and have three months’ worth of bank statements to hand.

 Take care with your banking